jdavid-araujo-zz/knapsack-package-challange/README.md

 # knapsack-package-challange

-Application to solve a specific problem using knapsack.
 Get the list of index that hava the total weight is less than or equal to the package limit and the total cost is as large as possible.

 # How to run